 - Well Done - 160 Cook 8 minutes, flip cook for 6 minutes and check temp.

-- 4 boneless NY strip steaks or however many needed so everybody has 1
+- 4 boneless NY strip steaks or as many as you need

 - Mix dry rub ingredients in a bowl.
 Pinch the rub onto the steaks and rub it onto the steaks.
-Let steaks sit out for about 20 minutes.
+Let them sit out for about 20 minutes before cooking.

 - Heat grill to between 450-500° F